pi-optimal/pi-optimal/README.md

 - Open an issue on [GitHub Issues](https://github.com/pi-optimal/pi-optimal/issues).
 - Submit a pull request with your proposed changes.
-- Join our [Slack community](https://join.slack.com/t/pioptimal/shared_invite/zt-2w4z32qtt-Q7EdDvmSi9vWFCPb22_qVA) to ask questions, share ideas, or get help.
+- Join our [Discord community](https://discord.com/invite/dYjDmjanQf) to ask questions, share ideas, or get help.

 A big thanks to all contributors who make `pi_optimal` better every day!